10 Best Kayaks for the Money (August 2026) Tested Under $800

 Complete Budget Kayak Comparison Table

-Here's how all 12 tested kayaks compare on price, capacity, and key features:
+Here's how all 10 tested kayaks stack up on type, capacity, weight, and key features:

 | Product | Key Specs | Action |